 dcccd.edu/coronavirus for additional information and to

-Those involved in student groups or volunteering in the community can attest to the satisfaction they experience.
+Students who get involved in groups or volunteer in the community will tell you it is worth making time for these activities.
 By combining the skills you learn through co-curricular involvement and your classwork, you will be better prepared to enjoy college, develop your potential and get that job.

 The colleges of DCCCD offer a wide variety of sports opportunities including basketball, soccer, baseball and many more.
 Colleges also compete in their own leagues.

 In order to ensure the protection of student rights and the health and safety of the college community DCCCD has established a Student Code of Conduct.

 When you’re budgeting for college, you’ll want to take the cost of commuting to campus into consideration.
 Check out commuting options, including ride sharing.

 Student Life hosts a variety of student-focused extra- and co-curricular activities.
 Explore culture and diversity, skill-building workshops, fitness and recreation, advocacy and more!